 - Never neglect the monitoring

 Unless you keep track of where you started and where you want to go, you won’t know if your new parental leave policy is successful.

 It’s important to monitor the way employees work – and their career paths – before and after taking parental leave.
 The key indicators you produce will give you continuous updates on the effectiveness of your policy.
 By demonstrating that it works for the business, as well as its employees, you’ll build a strong case for maintaining and building on the success of a family-friendly approach to business.

-Part of the Aviva family for 24 years, Anthony Fitzpatrick is the business’s Employee Relations and Global Policy Lead.
+Anthony Fitzpatrick is the business’s Employee Relations and Global Policy Lead.
 An expert in employment policy, he is a passionate advocate of the use of strong corporate values to drive cultural change and boost employee engagement.